 The two were married in 1933 at Abyssinian Baptist Church, where Adam Clayton Powell Sr. served as minister.
 It was her second marriage.
 The first was to photographer Preston Webster.
 They had one son, Preston, Jr (Later Preston Powell).
-She assisted her husband in his early career when he was elected to New York Council, became the senior minister at the Abyssinian Baptist Church, and in 1944, his election to the United States House of Representatives.
+She assisted her husband in his early career when he was elected to New York Council, became the senior minister at the Abyssinian Baptist Church, and in 1944, his elected to the United States House of Representatives.
 In 1937 the couple purchased a house in Oak Bluffs, Massachusetts, a Black community in Martha's Vineyard.
-The Powell’s divorced 1945.
+The Powells divorced in 1945.

-After her divorce Powell became a special education teacher.
+After her divorce, Powell became a special education teacher.
 She divided her time between Harlem and Martha's Vineyard.
 Isabelle Powell died on May 1, 2007 in Harlem.